tapebrief

 FY 2026

-Reaffirmed unchanged this quarter: Free cash flow (Approximately $12.2 billion), Organic revenue growth (4% to 5%), Comparable net revenues currency tailwind (1% to 2%), Comparable net revenues divestiture headwind (Approximately 4%), Comparable EPS currency tailwind (Approximately 3%), Comparable EPS divestiture headwind (Approximately 1%)
+Reaffirmed unchanged this quarter: Organic revenue growth (4% to 5%), Free cash flow (approximately $12.2 billion), Comparable net revenues currency tailwind (1% to 2%), Comparable net revenues acquisitions and divestitures headwind (approximate 4%), Comparable EPS currency tailwind (approximate 3%), Comparable EPS acquisitions and divestitures headwind (approximate 1%)

 Segment performance